spyboy-productions/CloakQuest3r/README.md

 **Optional**: [SecurityTrails API](https://securitytrails.com/)

-Retrieves historical IP information from SecurityTrails. if you have API add in the configuration file (config.ini).
+Retrieves historical IP information from SecurityTrails. if you have an API key add it to the configuration file (config.ini).

 Upon initial execution of the script, it generates a config.ini file with the following content: